top of page

 #1

-• Schedule and have a pre-session phone call with the Senior and at least one person who will take financial responsibility for the session to discuss details and customize your session (location options, exact starting time, what to wear, how to prepare, what to expect, etc)
+• Schedule a Pre-Session Consultation phone call with the Senior and at least one person who will be financial responsible for the session to plan the details (location options, exact starting time, what to wear, what to expect, etc).

 #2